 You'll start with a physical exam and questions about your health.
 You'll then get one or both of these tests:

 Arterial blood gas test.
 This basic blood test measures your levels of oxygen and carbon dioxide.

 Oxygen therapy.
 You breathe in oxygen, through either a mask or a thin tube with two prongs that sit just inside your nose.
 You can get a portable oxygen tank so you can still go out and about with it.

 Ventilator.
 You might need one of these breathing machines if oxygen therapy isn't enough or if you can't breathe on your own.
 They blow air into your lungs so you get the oxygen you need without having to work so hard for it.
 They also help lower carbon dioxide levels.

 For a more severe problem, you might need a breathing tube that goes down your throat.

 Treating the cause.
-You might need care for the condition that caused respiratory failure, too.
+You might need care for the condition that caused your respiratory failure, too.
 That could mean things like:

 Acute.
-You'll head to an ER, but if your treatment there doesn't solve the problem, you may need to stay overnight in the hospital.
+You'll go to an ER, but if your treatment there doesn't solve the problem, you may need to stay overnight in the hospital.
 For severe symptoms, you may need to go to the intensive care unit (ICU).
 You may get oxygen therapy.
 And you may need a ventilator until you can breathe on your own.
 You'll also get medicine and fluids to ease your symptoms and treat the cause of your respiratory failure.